evanxd/iotjs/README.md

 var $ = require('thing-js');
 ```

-### Define the modules on the board
+### Define an LED module on the board
-Add a new file called `board.json` and add the below JSON object.
+Add a new file called `board.json` and add the below JSON object into it to define the LED on the board.
 ```
 {
   "model": "rpi",